a-patel/LiteXStorage/README.md

   //LiteX Amazon Storage settings
   "AmazonBlobConfig": {
-    "AmazonAwsAccessKeyId": "--- REPLACE WITH YOUR AMAZON ACCESS KEY ID ---", "AmazonAwsSecretAccessKey": "--- REPLACE WITH YOUR AMAZON SECRET ACCESS KEY ---", "AmazonBucketName": "--- REPLACE WITH YOUR AZURE AMAZON BUCKET NAME ---" },
+    "AmazonAwsAccessKeyId": "--- REPLACE WITH YOUR AMAZON ACCESS KEY ID ---", "AmazonAwsSecretAccessKey": "--- REPLACE WITH YOUR AMAZON SECRET ACCESS KEY ---",
+    "AmazonRegion": "--- REPLACE WITH YOUR AMAZON REGION ---", "AmazonBucketName": "--- REPLACE WITH YOUR AZURE AMAZON BUCKET NAME ---" },